 What hardware do I need to accept Apple Pay?

-Most NFC-enabled terminals (like Square Reader for contactless and chip) accept Apple Pay.
+Most NFC-enabled terminals (like Square Reader) accept Apple Pay.
 Customers just hold their Apple device over the terminal and complete the transaction with their passcode, Touch ID, or Face ID.
-Square’s contactless card reader connects with Square Stand, and you can also use it for transactions outside your store, like at events or outdoor markets.
+Square Reader connects with Square Stand, and you can also use it for transactions outside your store, like at events or outdoor markets.

 So how do you accept Apple Pay with Square if you don’t have a physical store?
 Fortunately, you don’t have to have a brick-and-mortar store to accept Apple Pay in the UK—now you can use it within certain apps and websites.
 There’s obviously no NFC reader involved in these transactions.
 If you’re using Apple Pay in an app, just insert your passcode, place your finger on the Touch ID button or use the Face ID function.